FraunhoferISST/edc-mvd/system-tests/helm/README.md

 components for mvd in our cluster.

-[//]: # (todo: some command to wait for the cli-tools to complete the task)

 Check The container `cli-tools` if it has registered all participants successfully.
 Run `kubectl get pods`.
 Copy the name of the `cli-tools` pod.
 Then execute `kubectl logs <cli-tools-pod>`.
 If it shows all the participants (e.g. `company1`, `company2`, `company3`) are `ONBORDED`, then it has successfully registered all the participants.

-### Company Data-dashboards
+### Company DataDashboards
 All the company-dashboards can be accessed with the following URLs,
 *   company1-dashboard: <http:/localhost/company1-datadashboard/>
 *   company2-dashboard: <http:/localhost/company2-datadashboard/>
 *   company3-dashboard: <http:/localhost/company3-datadashboard/>

-It may take some time initially to load all the data.
-After everything is loaded properly, each company will have two assets in `assets` tab.
+Initially it may take some time to load all the data.
+Once everything is loaded properly, each company will have two assets in `assets` tab.
 Company1 and company2 will have six assets in `catalog browser`.
 Company3 will display three assets in its `catalog browser`.